Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Make sure that the mic is not muted from Windows 10‘s settings.

 - Connect your mic/headset to another device to confirm that it is working properly.

-- Under Input, you’ll see an option called Choose your input device.
+- Under Input, you’ll see an option called Choose a device for speaking or recording.
 Click it and select your microphone as the default device.

 - Follow the steps above to open Sound settings.

 - In the Device proprieties window, click on the first box from the top.